helium/HIP/text/0000-longfi.md

 ## Protocol
 [protocol]: #protocol

-LongFi is a session-oriented protocol.
+LongFi is a connectionless datagram protocol, similar to the [IP protocol](https://en.wikipedia.org/wiki/Internet_Protocol).
 However, unlike most wireless protocols which typically operate within a network of trusted base stations owned by a single operator, Devices in the Helium communicate _through_ untrusted Hotspots owned by many decentralized operators.
 Therefore, sessions in the Helium network are between Devices, typically a physical sensor, and Routers, which exist on the internet, that are owned by the same operator.
 Sessions persist regardless of which or how many Hotspots receive their packets.

 _Routers_ are internet-connected application servers that communicate with Hotspots and the Helium blockchain via [libp2p](https://github.com/helium/erlang-libp2p).

-It is expected that _Organizations_ deploying one or mode _Devices_ will operate their own Router as the endpoint for [Datagrams](#datagrams) transmitted by their Devices. _Hotspots_, which are libp2p-connected TCP/IP to LongFi bridges, rely on an _Organizationally Unique Identifier (OUI)_ contained in the header of Device transmissions to determine which Router to deliver Datagrams.
+It is expected that _Organizations_ deploying one or more _Devices_ will operate their own Router as the endpoint for [Datagrams](#datagrams) transmitted by their Devices. _Hotspots_, which are libp2p-connected TCP/IP to LongFi bridges, rely on an _Organizationally Unique Identifier (OUI)_ contained in the header of Device transmissions to determine which Router to deliver Datagrams.

 In this sense LongFi combined with the Helium blockchain provides VPN-like functionality for an Organization; any Device whose Datagrams are heard by any Hotspot anywhere in the world will always be delivered to the correct Router.